Mnikley/Wox.Plugin.ChatGPT/README.md

 # Wox launcher ChatGPT Plugin
 ![logo2](https://user-images.githubusercontent.com/75040444/221229322-f9f4ad07-befb-46aa-b442-720c2ac5e6ca.jpeg)

-A simple wrapper written in Python, HTML and CSS to utilize the OpenAI API that can be used as a Plugin for the awesome [Wox launcher](https://github.com/Wox-launcher/Wox).
+Query the ChatGPT API from anywhere!
+This simple wrapper can be used as a Plugin for the awesome [Wox launcher](https://github.com/Wox-launcher/Wox).
 Uses Flask to display the results in a ChatGPT-themed locally-hosted webpage.
 Only tested on Windows with Python 3.10.

 ## Screenshots
 ![chatgpt_wox_plugin](https://user-images.githubusercontent.com/75040444/222425839-d88ef5a7-9074-473c-8cb1-12b42700f905.gif)